gbmhunter/blog/content/programming/operating-systems/linux/programs/tmux.md

 ---
-author: gbmhunter
+author: "gbmhunter"
-date: 2018-11-13 19:45:56+00:00
+date: 2018-11-13
 draft: false
-title: tmux
+title: "tmux"
-type: page
+type: "page"
-url: /programming/operating-systems/linux/programs/tmux
 ---

+## Overview

+tmux uses an _alternate screen buffer_ which is the same height and width as the parent terminal.

 ## Create And Attach To Sessions